made2591/blog.madeddu.xyz/content/posts/reposted/deutsch-algorithm.md

 ---

 ### Much more than a post (again)

+This is a repost of an old article :)

 What is the quantum theory?
 As said by [quantumexperience](https://quantumexperience.ng.bluemix.net/) official site by IBM, it's _an elegant mathematical theory able to explain the counterintuitive behavior of subatomic particles, most notably the phenomenon of entanglement_.
 In the late twentieth century it was discovered that quantum theory applies not only to atoms and molecules, but to bits and logic operations in a computer.
 This realization has been bringing about a revolution in the science and technology of information processing: I decided to write some notes to better explain, from a physics-agnostic computer scientist's point of view XD, __what I understood__ - and it is certainly wrong - about Q until now and why I think it's an amazing field for computer science.
 More on this story in [my previous post](https://madeddu.xyz/posts/quantum-computing).

 So - back to the origins - why am I writing this post?
 Because I recently came over my quantum notes again and YES, I'M CONTINUING THEM (clap clap clap), even if, unfortunately, I don't have a lot of time to dedicate to it - you know, the always-valid excuse of life *I don't have time*.